 2013.

-The reflections on politics, intrigue, infidelity, and depression are centered on the secretary of the opposing party who fumbles between his private and public life in Italy.
+The reflections on politics, intrigue, infidelity, and depression are centered on the secretary of the opposing party, who fumbles between his private and public life in Italy.
 The performance by the entire cast is remarkable, especially the one played by Tony Servillo (“The Great Beauty,” “Il Divo,” Gomorrah”).
-This magnificent production deserves a shot in theaters all over the world.
+This magnificent production deserves a shot in theaters worldwide.

 4. Stray Dogs